skdelphix/maskdocs/docs/Managing_Multiple_Engines_for_Masking/Working_with_Multiple_Masking_Engines.md

+# Working with Multiple Masking Engines

 Your organization may have more than one masking engine, and in certain circumstances, it may want to coordinate the operation of those engines.
 In particular, there are two specific scenarios in which an organization could benefit from some level of interaction and orchestration between multiple masking engines.